huggingface/nn_pruning/examples/README.md

 `nn_pruning.patch_coordinator.SparseTrainingArguments`, and in `nn_pruning.examples.xp` with the `ModelArguments`, `DataTrainingArguments` and `XPTrainingArguments` dataclasses.

-A command and corresponding json with all parameters that leads to a very good network:
+**A command and corresponding json with all parameters that leads to a very good network**:

 `python command_line.py finetune --json-path parameters_block64_squadv1_bert_base.json squadv1 output_dir`

 **parameters_block64_squadv1_bert_base.json**: